By Michael Solomon, 10x Management & 10x Ascend Co-Founder

 The Cost of a Bad Hire

 To illustrate the weight and importance of the “hire slow, rent fast” concept, let’s look at the most common alternative: settling for a less-than-optimal hire.
-Lots of research has been done on the immense cost of making a poor hire, both from culture and financial perspectives.
+Lots of research has been done on the immense cost of making a poor hire, both from culture and financial perspectives (for more on this and how to manage 10x-level talent, check out our upcoming book, Game Changer).

 It’s been well documented the crippling effects a bad hire can have on company culture and team morale.
 As startup advisor Jonathan Lowenhar puts it, “Your team is under siege.
 All of your progress can vanish.
 There is danger lurking often just outside of view.
 It’s not the competition.
 It’s not new technology.
 It’s not dwindling resources.
 The danger is from within.”